marberi/100days/README.md

 claim for CNNs.
 Testing ideas based on
 [Shepard networks](https://papers.nips.cc/paper/5774-shepard-convolutional-neural-networks.pdf).
 After much trying and failing, I have not gotten better results by attempting to include masks in this way.
+I might choose to just add the mask as a separate input, potentially returning to this issue later.